 North American viewers can subscribe on a monthly or annual basis.
 The monthly fee is $14.99/month and the annual fee is $149.99/year.
 The monthly fee gives you access to 150 Barclays Premier League matches per season.
 On Saturdays, Setanta has first and third choice for both the 7:30am ET and 10am ET matches.
 Additionally, both the Sunday 8:30am ET and Monday 3pm ET matches are first choice, and any games played Tuesdays or Wednesdays are also first picks by Setanta.
 Matches are also available via tape delay and on-demand.

-Subscribers will have access to select Premiership matches broadcast live, usually 1-3 per weekend, as well as select live matches from La Liga, the UEFA Champions League, the UEFA Cup, the F.A. and Carling Cups, and the Coca Cola Championship.
+Subscribers will have access to select Premier League matches broadcast live, usually 1-3 per weekend, as well as select live matches from La Liga, the F.A. and Carling Cups, and the Championship.
 Additionally, subscribers will get to watch select International matches live.

 UEFA’s website offers live streaming video of all UEFA club and international competitions.
 Live matches cost $7.95 per match and are purchased individually.
 There is a “Replay Subscription” that is available to viewers who want to watch matches on delay.
 A â‚¬29.99 annual pass includes full match replay, access to UEFA’s archives, and live audio commentary during UEFA matches.
 Matches can also be purchased individually from the archives for â‚¬1.99 per match